Transgender rights in the United States: Driver's licenses and state identification cards

 As of February 2024, all U.S. States except for Kansas and Florida allow the gender marker to be changed on a driver's license, although the requirements for doing so vary by state.
 Often, the requirements for changing one's driver's license are less stringent than those for changing the marker on the birth certificate.
 For example, until August 1, 2015, the state of Massachusetts required gender-affirming surgery for a birth certificate change, but only a form including a sworn statement from a physician that the applicant is in fact the new gender to correct the sex designation on a driver's license.

-As of November 2019, the Commonwealth of Massachusetts no longer requires any documentation or a sworn statement from a medical doctor in order to change one's gender marker on their drivers license/state ID.
-In order to change the gender marker, one only needs to fill out a new drivers license/ID card application reflecting the correct information.
+As of November 2019, the Commonwealth of Massachusetts no longer requires any documentation or a sworn statement from a medical doctor to change one's gender marker on their drivers license/state ID.
+To change the gender marker, one only needs to fill out a new drivers license/ID card application reflecting the correct information.

 The state of Virginia had policies similar to those of Massachusetts, requiring gender-affirming surgery (GAS) for a birth certificate change, but not for a driver's license change.
 Virginia removed the requirement for surgery to change the gender marker in September 2020.

 Sometimes, the states' requirements and laws conflict with and are dependent on each other; for example, a transgender woman who was born in Tennessee but living in Kentucky will be unable to have the gender marker changed on her Kentucky driver's license.
 This is due to the fact that Kentucky requires an amended birth certificate reflecting the person's accurate gender, but the state of Tennessee does not change gender markers on birth certificates at all.